UX and UI Testing: Get and Retain Users With A-Level UX

 Racing Against the Clock

 It’s safe to say that the market for any type of software is getting more competitive by the minute.
-Users don’t have to stick with a product riddled with usability issues, as new, alternative software is released regularly and quickly.
+Users don’t have to stick with a product riddled with usability issues, as new software is released regularly and quickly.
 This means that teams need to get equally quick with their testing efforts.
 It’s important to find a solution that allows you to test as many scenarios and cases as possible in as little time as possible.
 Automated testing is one of the most effective ways to speed up the testing process and catch up with the growing competition.

 Automating UX and UI Testing

 While automation testing seems like the perfect answer to all UI and UX testing-related challenges, the reality is that it can create some challenges of its own.
-Most importantly, usability testing is one of the most difficult types of testing to automate, as it heavily relies on the ways real humans interact with the software — something that even the most advanced testing tools are not yet ready to replicate completely.
+Most importantly, usability testing is one of the most difficult types of testing to automate, as it heavily relies on the ways real humans interact with the software — something that even the most advanced testing tools are not yet ready to completely replicate.
 Plus, automation requires a significant investment of time and money to get the project going, so all stakeholders need to get a realistic idea of the automation ROI and manage their expectations accordingly.

 Hire a team